The Recipe That Launched A Book Deal: Deliciously Ella's Sweet Potato Brownies

 - a pinch of salt

-1. Start by pre-heating the oven to 350ºF, then peel the sweet potatoes.
+- Start by preheating the oven to 350ºF, then peel the sweet potatoes.
 Cut them into chunks and place into a steamer for about twenty minutes, until they become really soft.